 The B-Class will cost the standard rate per year in VED (road tax), unless you get carried away with the options list and take the price of your car through the £40,000 barrier.
 If this happens, your car will face an annual road tax surcharge, making the total rather expensive the first five times your road tax is due.
 It will, however, revert to standard rate from the sixth time it's taxed.
 The plug-in hybrid incurs the discounted rate from year two onwards.

-The Mercedes B-Class starts in insurance group 19 for the B180 d, while the B 220 d sits in a rather high group - 30 out of 50.
-The petrol B180 Sport starts in group 22, while the B 200 is in 25.
+Before its facelift, the Mercedes B-Class started in insurance group 19 for the B 180 d, while the B 220 d sat in a rather high group – 30 out of 50.
+The petrol B 180 Sport was in group 22, while the B 200 found itself in group 25.

 Every Mercedes car requires a service annually or every 15,500 miles – whichever occurs first.
 You can take out a service plan to cover two, three of four services, paid either in a single lump sum or on a monthly basis.
 This makes it easier to budget for routine maintenance, as a workshop visit can vary in cost depending on whether an interim 'A' or major 'B' service is due, and whether mileage-dependent items like fuel and air filter replacement are necessary.